abilandz/NAT3054/Lecture_4/remote.md

 someFile.txt                                   100%    0     0.0KB/s   00:00
 ```

 Note that for a home directory on remote computer, we have used metacharacter ```~```, and not the environment variable ```$HOME```, because the latter would have been expanded by a shell on a local computer.
-On a contrary, `~` is expanded only if it is the first character of a word and it is unquoted:
+On a contrary, `~` is interpreted as a metacharacter and is expanded only if it is the first character of a word and it is unquoted:

 ```bash
 $ echo $HOME